seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **DAUGHTER**
 *\[Sings]*
-“May you never more enjoy the light,” etc.
+"May you never more enjoy the light," etc.
 Is not this a fine song? /

 **JAILER'S BROTHER**